FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 The second of seven children, Deborah Read was born about 1707 to John Read, a British carpenter, and his wife Sarah White Read.
 It’s said that she received little formal education.
 Almost nothing else is known about her childhood.

-In 1723, Benjamin ran away from his apprenticeship to Philadelphia and eventually ended up in Philadelphia, Pennsylvania, where he met Deborah Read.
+The two met in 1723 when Benjamin ran away from his apprenticeship to Philadelphia and eventually ended up in Philadelphia, Pennsylvania.
 While in Philadelphia, Franklin became a boarder in the Read household, and soon found work as an apprentice printer.

 On September 1, 1730, the couple entered into a common law marriage, agreeing to live together as husband and wife without formal approval by religious or civil authorities.
 He and Deborah were still teenagers.

-She also agreed to take in Benjamin’s older son, William, whom she and Benjamin would raise from the time he was a baby.
+She also agreed to take in Benjamin’s older son, William, whom she and Benjamin raised from the time that he was a baby.

 When Franklin began his frequent absences on government business, Deborah managed their businesses and sold such items as soap, medicines, chocolate, tea, cloth, feathers and lottery tickets.